-Use a full version to install Windows 8 instead of an upgrade version.
-Upgrade versions will not install properly because the 64GB flash drive can only allocate 34GB of space for a Windows partition which is not enough free space to accommodate an upgrade installation.
+Install a full version of Windows instead of using an upgrade version.
+Upgrade versions can't be installed because the built-in 64GB flash drive can only allocate 34GB of space for a Windows partition.
+This is not enough free space to accommodate an upgrade installation.

-Use the Boot Camp Assistant to install a full version of Windows 8.
+- After Boot Camp finishes removing your Windows partition, use Boot Camp Assistant to install a full version of Windows.

 - Once installation completes, restore your data from your backup.